fdduarte/calendar-opt/README.md

 ### To do

-- `Vf` Ponderación de atractivo de fecha `f`
+- Optimizar generador de resultados.
-- Parametrizar input: Fecha FInal

 ## Modelo 2: FPP

 Standby